-It’s not a race, so be sure to take your time and wear boots with good grip to reduce your chance of injury.
+Take your time and wear boots with a good grip to reduce your chance of slipping and injury.
 Also, when visibility is low, always remember your high-visibility vest!

-There’s a good time to stop driving, and there’s a bad time to stop driving.
-Winter conditions can be so harsh that driving no longer becomes possible, so it is important to recognise know when this is.
-If visibility is low and driving conditions severe, do not stop on the hard shoulder as this will dramatically increase your chances of being hit.
+There’s a good time and a bad time to stop driving.
+When winter conditions become so treacherous that driving no longer becomes possible, find a place to stop. wherever possible, do not stop on the hard shoulder as this will dramatically increase your chances of being hit.
 Instead, drive carefully to a gas station or any 24-hour establishment and wait until visibility increases.